-Initial each box

-Study information I have received a copy of the companion information sheet and had time to read it The content, procedures, risks and aims of the research project named above as well as the procedures for handling my data in the companion questionnaires have been explained to me in detail by the researcher named below.
-I have had the opportunity to ask questions and obtained answers which I felt were satisfactory.
-I have had sufficient time to decide whether or not I want to participate in the project.
-My participation is entirely voluntary and participation will not affect my legal rights.
-Contact between visits I give my permission for my study site team to contact me between visits: to clarify questions (e.g. concerning my answers in Track-HD questionnaires); to provide me with updates on Track-HD; or to arrange future study assessments.
-Data protection I agree that data obtained during the course of this study can be recorded in questionnaires and in electronic form, processed without providing personal identity and stored in pseudonymised form at a secure server located at the University of Ulm, Germany.
-In addition, some data will be stored at other secure, authorised study sites.
-I agree that authorised persons bound by confidentiality can view the personal data recorded as far as it is necessary or legally required for data control.
+Initial each box Study information I have received a copy of the companion information sheet and had time to rea d it The content, procedures, risks and aims of the research project named above well as the procedures for handling my data in the companion questionnaires h been explained to me in detail by the researcher named below.
+I have had the opportunity to ask questions and obtained answers which I were satisfactory. felt I have had sufficient time to decide whether or not I want to participate in project. the My participation is entirely voluntary and participation will not affect my le rights. egal Contact between visits I give my permission for my study site team to contact me between visits: to clarify questions (e.g. concerning my answers in Track-questionnaires); to provide me with updates on Track-HD; or to arrange future study assessments.
+HD 🗆 Data protection I agree that data obtained during the course of this study can be recorded questionnaires and in electronic form, processed without providing perso identity and stored in pseudonymised form at a secure server located at University of Ulm, Germany.
+In addition, some data will be stored at o secure, authorised study sites. onal the I agree that authorised persons bound by confidentiality can view the personal data recorded as far as it is necessary or legally required for data control.
 For this purpose only , I exempt the clinician from the obligation to ensure medical confidentiality at all times.
 I agree to take part in this study.
 Name of participant Signature of participant Date Name of researcher Signature of researcher Date